UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.1 =
+Security and flexibility update.
+This version enhances input sanitization for improved security and adds a new setting for controlling gift card display position on order details pages.

 = 1.2.0 =
 Enhance UniVoucher For WooCommerce with new backorder management features.
 This update introduces automatic creation of backordered cards using the internal wallet, improved order assignment checks, and new settings for email notifications based on order assignment status.